-The affirmative vote of the holders of a majority of the Common Shares entitled to vote which are present in person or represented by proxy at the 2009 Annual Meeting is required to elect directors, to ratify the Company's selection of independent public accountants for fiscal 2009, and to act on any other matters properly brought before the meeting.
+The affirmative vote of the holders of a majority of the Common Shares entitled to vote which are present in person or represented by proxy at the 2010 Annual Meeting is required to elect directors, to ratify the Company's appointment of the independent registered public accounting firm for fiscal 2010, and to act on any other matters properly brought before the meeting.
 Common Shares represented by proxies which are marked "withhold authority" with respect to the election of any one or more nominees for election as directors, proxies which are marked "Abstain" on the proposal to ratify the selection of independent public accountants, and proxies which are marked to deny discretionary authority on other matters will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
-Such proxies will thus have the same effect as if the Common Shares represented thereby were voted against nominee or nominees, against such proposal to ratify the selection of independent public accountants, and against such other matters, respectively.
-Common Shares not voted on one or more but less than all such matters on proxies returned by brokers will be treated as not represented at the meeting as to such
+Such proxies will thus have the same effect as if the Common Shares represented thereby were voted against nominee or nominees, against such proposal to ratify the appointment of the independent registered public accounting firm, and against such other matters, respectively.
+Common Shares not voted on one or more but less than all such matters on proxies returned by brokers will be treated as not represented at the meeting as to such matter or matters.